-Ali Rose, Jess Ennis-Hill’s physio, answers a very important question that she gets asked a lot…
+Ali Rose, Jessica Ennis-Hill’s physio, answers a very important question for the Jennis Pregnancy app that she gets asked a lot…

-“This is a question I hear time and time again in my clinic,” says Ali Rose, Jess’s physiotherapist, “so I thought I’d answer it here for everyone thinking of putting off exercising until after their baby is born.
+“This is a question I hear time and time again in my clinic,” says Ali Rose, Jessica Ennis-Hill’s physiotherapist, “so I thought I’d answer it here for everyone thinking of putting off exercising until after their baby is born.

 “It might seem like a good idea to put off starting or continuing any exercise regime until after you have had your baby, but there are big benefits for you now and in the future if you stay or get active throughout your pregnancy.
 Here are a handful of those...

 “The right type of pregnancy exercise has been shown to reduce the risk of fatigue, constipation, varicose veins, swollen feet and ankles, so exercising can actually make your pregnancy more pleasurable